 Diane is Bawdsey born and bred and, having spent some years living away, she moved back to the village in 2017.
 Diane’s background is in graphic design – her early career included working for British Telecom and London publishers Dorling Kindersley.

 Diane’s grandfather was mechanic to Sir Cuthbert Quilter at Bawdsey Manor and later would often collect Robert Watson-Watt from his lodgings at Red House farm and take him to work at the manor.
 Diane’s father also worked for the P.S.A at RAF Bawdsey in the 70s/80s.
 These family connections and close business ties meant that Diane gladly volunteered to be a trustee in 2011 and is proud to be part of the on-going Bawdsey Radar journey.

-Having previous museum volunteering experience Sue decided to get involved with Bawdsey Radar Group following its inclusion on the BBC Restoration programme in 2004.
-Sue has been a Trustee since 2010 and her IT experience is now put to good use keeping the website up to date and solving any IT issues.
+Having previous museum volunteering experience she decided to get involved with Bawdsey Radar Group following its inclusion on the BBC Restoration programme in 2004.
+She has been a Trustee since 2010 and her IT experience is now put to good use which includes keeping the website up to date.